Amheklerior/dotfiles/docs/setup-guide.md

 - create a computer account: `Andrea Amato` (`amheklerior`)
 - check the _allow my apple account to reset this password_ checkbox
 - keep FileVault disabled (will be [enabled afterwards](./setup-guide.md#enable-filevault-disk-encryption))
+- after completion, update the mac to the lates OS version available

 _**NOTE**.
 Leave the rest as is (accessibility settings, services, payment cards, etc..)_